Last Updated on September 7, 2022 by Michelle Ball

 By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

 Parents often are confused when they hear that their child was questioned at school by administrators “without their consent.”
 Can a parent restrict a school from questioning a student?
 Can the school question a student anyway?
-Yes and, unfortunately, yes.
+No, but they can try, and, unfortunately, yes.

 Schools Stand in the Place of the Parent

-When students are at school, they stand “in loco parentis.”
+When students are at school, the school stands “in loco parentis.”
 This fancy Latin term means basically that when students are at school, school staff stand in the place of parents, with equivalent rights to control the student, to regulate their conduct, and yes, to question them.

 Someone has to be in charge of minors, and if the parents are not present and the student is at school, schools and school personnel are in charge.